RatPoison-dev/Andy/info/rules.md

 9. No NSFW
 10. Use channels for their purpose (general - for chatting, help-support for help)
 11. Follow discord TOS
+12. Stickers (gifs, videos, pictures that contain stickers) are not allowed